• Home

 • Punctuation: Commas, periods, etc. typically have dedicated tokens.

-• Special tokens: System tokens with specific functions in the model.
+• Special tokens: System tokens with specific functions in the model architecture.

-• Whitespace tokens: Some tokenizers prefix tokens with a space character to mark word boundaries.
+• Whitespace tokens: Many tokenizers use space-prefixed tokens (Ġ) to mark word boundaries.

 Tokenizer Parameters:

-• Pre-tokenization rules: How raw text is initially segmented.
+• Pre-tokenization rules: How raw text is initially segmented before subword tokenization.

 Special Tokens:

-• End of text [EOS]: Signals completion of generation.
+• End of Sequence [EOS]: Signals completion of generation or input.

-• Padding [PAD]: Fills sequences to uniform length.
+• Padding [PAD]: Fills sequences to uniform length for batch processing.

-• Classification [CLS]: Used for sentence-level classification tasks.
+• Classification [CLS]: Used for sentence-level classification tasks (BERT-style).

-• Masking [MASK]: Used in masked language modeling (BERT-style).
+• Mask [MASK]: Used in masked language modeling for training.

 Let's explore a practical implementation of tokenization using the Hugging Face Transformers library: